 How to fix a laptop keyboard that's not working

-Why is my laptop keyboard not working?
+Why is my laptop keyboard not typing?

 There are several reasons you may be having trouble with your keyboard, from hardware failure to software issues.
 But most of the time, you can narrow it down to a few common laptop repair problems, including: